-On December 29, 2017, the Company entered into a one-year consulting agreement with Alan Morell (the "Consultant") for certain consulting, advisory and media services.
+On December 29, 2017, the Company entered into a one-year consulting agreement with a consultant (the "Consultant") for certain consulting, advisory and media services.
 As compensation for such services, the Company agreed to pay (i) an hourly fee of \$950 per hour, for up to \$71,250 of time-based services; (ii) \$9,772 for the preparation of certain marketing materials; (iii) an upfront fee of 500,000 restricted shares of the Company's common stock, with up to 750,000 additional shares to be issued on the six month anniversary of the date of the consulting agreement at the Company's sole discretion, and (iv) a marketing bonus equal to 6% of the value of any: (x) business collaboration with the Company which is identified or introduced by the Consultant; or (y) joint venture, licensing, collaboration or similar monetization or strategic transaction (other than any capital-raising transaction) which is identified or introduced by the Consultant.
 The Company may, in its sole discretion, pay any of the aforementioned fees in cash or shares of the Company's common stock.
 If such fees are paid in stock, the number of shares to be paid shall be calculated by dividing the dollar amount of time (or value of the transaction, as the case may be) invoiced in such pay period by, as of the applicable calculation date, the most recent price at which the Company has sold shares of its common stock (or securities convertible into common stock) in a bona fide public or private financing including third party investors.
 The Company valued the 500,000 shares based on the market price on the agreement date of \$0.14 and will recognize \$70,000 of consulting expense through the term of the agreement.
-For the six months ended December 31, 2017, the Company has recorded \$576 related to this agreement.
-As of the filing of this report the 500,000 shares have not been issued.
+For the nine months ended March 31, 2018, the Company has recorded \$17,835 of expense related to this agreement.
+On February 15, 2018, the Company issued the 500,000 shares to the Consultant.

-During the six months ended December 31, 2017, The Company issued 130,000 shares of common stock that was recorded as issuable at June 30, 2017.
+During the nine months ended March 31, 2018, The Company issued 130,000 shares of common stock that was recorded as issuable at June 30, 2017.